 Summary and perspectives CertiCrypt is a fully formalized framework that supports machine-checked game-based proofs; we have validated its design through formalizing standard cryptographic proofs.
 Our work shows that machine-checked proofs of cryptographic schemes is not only plausible but indeed feasible.
 However, constructing machine-checked proofs requires a highlevel of expertise in formal proofs and remains time consuming despite the high level of automation provided by CertiCrypt.
-Thus, CertiCrypt only provides a first step towards the completion of Halevi's programme, in spite of the amount of work invested so far (the project was initiated in June 2006).
-A medium-term objective would be to develop a minimalist interface that eases the writing of games and provides a fixed set of mechanisms (tactics, proof-by-pointing) to prove some basic transitions, leaving the side conditions as hypotheses.
-We believe that such an interface would help cryptographers ensure that there are no obvious flaws in their definitions and proofs, and to build sketches of security proofs.
-In fact, it is our experience that the type system and the automated tactics provide valuable information in debugging proofs.
+Thus, CertiCrypt only provides a first step towards the completion of Halevi's programme, in spite of the amount of work invested so far (the project was initiated in June 2006.

+A medium-term objective would be to develop a minimalist interface that eases the writing of games and provides a fixed set of mechanisms (tactics, proof-by-pointing) to prove some basic transitions, leaving the side conditions as hypotheses in the proof.
+We believe that such an interface would help cryptographers ensure that there are no obvious flaws in their definitions and proofs.
+In fact, it is our experience that the type system and the automated tactics provide valuable information to debug games and proofs.

 Future work Numerous research directions remain to be explored.
-Our first objective is to strengthen our result for OAEP.
-It would also be useful to formalize cryptographic meta-results such as the equivalence between IND-CPA and IND-CCA2 under plaintext awareness.
-Another objective would be to formalize proofs of computational soundness of the symbolic model, see e.g. [1] and proofs of automated methods for proving security of primitives and protocols, see e.g. [16, 23].
-Finally, it would also be worthwhile to explore applications of CertiCrypt outside cryptography, in particular to randomized algorithms and complexity.
+Our first objective is to strengthen our results for OAEP and FDH.
+Another objective is to formalize the correctness of the symbolic model and of automated methods for proving computational soundness, i.e. formalize results from [1, 17, 25].
+We intend to focus first on [17], as its formalization may be useful to increase automation in CertiCrypt.
+It would also be beneficial to formalize cryptographic meta-results such as the equivalence between IND-CPA and IND-CCA2 under plaintext awareness.
+It would also be worthwhile to explore applications of CertiCrypt outside cryptography, in particular to randomized algorithms and complexity.